jonathan-odonnell/milestone-project-3/README.md

 1. Brand Logo

     - This familiarises users with the organisation's logo and is also a link which the user can access from any page to take them back to the home page.

 2. Navigation links

     - These enable users to access the different pages of the website so they can easily find the content they are looking for.

 3. Search Bar

-    - This enables users to search for products by name or brand.
+    - This allows users to search for products by name or brand by entering a search term.

 4. Home Page Hero Image

-   - This provides users with an image which gives them an idea of the kind of products they can find out about on the site and a link to the sign up page.
+   - This provides users with an image which gives them an idea of the kind of products they can find out about on the site and a link to the register page.

 5. Featured Products Carousel

-   - This provides users with the product's name, an image and a link to the procuct's page for six of the latest products.
+   - This provides users with cards for six of the latest products.
+Each card contains the product's name and an image of the product which is also a link to the product's page.

 6. Newsletter Sign Up